We use our proprietary methodology to produce these rankings. Learn more →

 Computer Game Design at George Mason University is offered as a Bachelor or a Master of Arts.

-The Bachelor of Arts in Computer Game Design requires a total of 120 credits.
+The BA in Computer Game Design requires a total of 120 credits.
 These include 40 credits for core courses, 53-54 credits for major courses, a minimum of 12 credits for Digital Medial Electives, six to eight credits of Visual Art electives, and six to nine credits for General Electives.

 The Master of Arts in Computer Game Design requires an additional 36 credit hours for graduation.
 These include 22 credits for core courses, nine credits for electives, and five credits for the comprehensive experience.